Malawi May 22-26, 2023

 Day 3 Wed May 24

 I left Cape McClear at 07:30 for the drive to Lilongwe.
 A large truck had overturned on the first bit of blacktop out of Cape McClear, completely blocking the road.
 I was able to sneak around a narrow area on the right.
 Thankfully it was downhill as I doubt that I could have got around the other way.
 Follow the dusty road back to the highway.
 The initial highway was very potholed but then turned into wonderful pavement for the 270 km drive to Lilongwe.
-On the drive, encounter many herds of cattle completely blocked the road.
+On the drive, encountered many herds of cattle that completely blocked the road.
 Donkeys and bullocks pulling carts are not rare.

 MALAWI – CENTRAL (Lilongwe)